kyma-project/kyma/docs/03-tutorials/02-publish-service-image-and-deploy-kyma.md

 ### Register the image in the Docker Hub

 This guide bases on Docker Hub.
 However, there are many other Docker registries available.
-You can use a private Docker registry, but it must be available in the Internet.
+You can use a private Docker registry, but it must be available on the Internet.

 1. Open the [Docker Hub](https://hub.docker.com/) webpage.
 2. Provide all of the required details and sign up.